tnichols217/notes/APArt/Piece Descriptions.md

 ## Dimensions

 ## Materials
-1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms,
+1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms, cycles render engine
+2. Procedural deformation and textures for details on screws, cymbals, and

 ## Processes